kirbah/ai-architecture-blueprints/patterns/08-the-resilient-workflow-pattern/README.md

 - **Case Study: The Boeing 737 MAX MCAS System Failures**
   - **The Incident:** The 737 MAX's MCAS flight control system was designed to automatically push the aircraft's nose down to prevent a stall.
 However, the system was designed with no resilience; it relied on a single angle-of-attack sensor.
 When this single sensor failed, it provided erroneous data, causing the MCAS to repeatedly and powerfully activate, overwhelming the pilots.
-  - **The Impact:** The system's brittle, non-resilient design, which could not gracefully handle a single point of failure, was a primary cause of two crashes (Lion Air Flight 610 and Ethiopian Airlines Flight 302) that killed 346 people.
-The entire 737 MAX fleet was grounded for 20 months, costing Boeing over $20 billion in fines and losses and destroying public trust.
+  - **The Impact:** The system's brittle, non-resilient design, which could not gracefully handle a single point of failure, was a primary cause of two crashes (Lion Air Flight 610 and Ethiopian Airlines Flight 302) that killed **346 people**.
+The entire 737 MAX fleet was grounded for **20 months**, costing Boeing over **$20 billion** in fines and losses and destroying public trust.
   - **Source:** [https://en.wikipedia.org/wiki/Boeing_737_MAX_groundings](https://en.wikipedia.org/wiki/Boeing_737_MAX_groundings)
   - **Alternative Source:** [https://en.wikipedia.org/wiki/Maneuvering_Characteristics_Augmentation_System](https://en.wikipedia.org/wiki/Maneuvering_Characteristics_Augmentation_System)